There’s a lot to love about taking an Italy road trip!

 We’ll cover some tips and tricks for renting a car later in this blog post, but here’s the short version: we recommend renting a small car in Italy through Discover Cars, which will allow you to compare prices and inclusions of multiple companies at the same time and choose the best car for you from there.

-We’ve rented a car in Italy more times than we can count, and we’ve used a different rental car company almost every time: the variations in prices depending on time of year, availability, and rental inclusions will vary dramatically, and you’ll want to make sure you arrange for the best combination of price and inclusions before arriving to start your road trip in Italy.
+Rental car prices vary dramatically depending on the time of year, car availability, and rental inclusions, and you’ll want to make sure you arrange for the best combination of price and inclusions before arriving to start your road trip in Italy.

 The Best Italy Road Trip Destinations